What is the Portfolio?

 C. Portfolio Process and Evaluation

 You will revise the portfolio in consultation with your first reader.
-That reader will work with you to set a timeline to complete the project, will read drafts, suggest revisions, and tell you when the portfolio is completed and approved.
+That reader will set a timeline to complete the project, will read drafts, suggest revisions, and tell you when the portfolio is completed and approved.

-Only when the portfolio has been completely approved by the first reader, you will forward the final version to the second reader (the department Graduate Coordinator) for final approval and submission to the graduate college.
+When the portfolio has been completely approved by the first reader, the department Graduate Coordinator will read the final version for final approval and submission to the Graduate College.

 The portfolio will be judged as either "adequate" or "inadequate," using five main criteria: